Renuka Shahane: Career

 Shahane started her career with the Marathi film Hach Sunbaicha Bhau.
-She then worked as one of the two anchors of the vastly popular Hindi language TV show, Surabhi, and this is what made her a household name.
-Her broad smile became a byword for charm in the era when Doordarshan was the only TV channel in India, and Renuka was certainly one of the most popular TV personalities of the 1980s.
+She then worked as one of the two anchors of the popular Hindi language TV show, Surabhi, and this is what made her a household name.
+Her broad smile became a byword for charm in the era when Doordarshan was the only TV channel in India, and Renuka was one of the most popular TV personalities of the 1980s.

 In 1994, at the height of her fame while hosting Surabhi, Renuka got the opportunity to act in the movie Hum Aapke Hain Koun..!, that soon became the highest grossing Indian movie.
 Her role in the film was much appreciated and added to her image of a storehouse of wholesome, traditional values.

 She starred in the Marathi film "Aboli" for which she was widely praised and lead her to win Filmfare Award Marathi Best Actress at Filmfare Awards Marathi in the year 1995.

 Shahane has acted in many Marathi films.
 She released her first Marathi film as a director, called Rita.
 Adapted from her mother Shanta Gokhale's novel, Rita Welingkar, Renuka plays the pivotal role of a friend, guide and philosopher of Rita, the protagonist.
 Rita had Jackie Shroff, Pallavi Joshi, Suhasini Mulay and Mohan Agashe in the cast.
 She also acted in a Telugu movie Money, produced by Ram Gopal Varma, which was a big hit.

 Circus was one of the initial Indian television serials that she starred in.
 She portrayed the love interest of then relatively unknown Shah Rukh Khan's character.
 Her role as a strong-willed woman in another television serial, Imtihaan was widely appreciated.
 Tribhanga is Renuka Shahane's first Hindi directorial starring Kajol, Tanvi Azmi, Mithila Palkar, Kunaal Roy Kapur, Vaibhav Tatwawaadi, Manav Gohil, Kanwaljeet Singh, Shweta Mehendale, Nishank Verma.